atjason/docker-nginx/README.md

-This project is to run nginx via Docker, with ssl/Let's Encrypt.
+This project is to run nginx via Docker, support https/ssl via Let's Encrypt.

 # How to Use